MeetAndyHong/Reservation/README.md

 ## How to use it

 1. use npm install
+2. open mongod and mongo
-2. run nodemon server.js
+3. run nodemon server.js
-3. use localhost:3000 on browser
+4. open localhost:3000 on browser

 ###Features
 1. Single Page Application